Architectures in parametric component-based systems: Qualitative and quantitative modelling: Parametric component-based systems

 As it is already mentioned, in practical applications we do not know how many instances of each component type are connected at a concrete time.
-This means that we cannot define interactions of $p\mathcal{B}$ in the same way as we did for finite sets of component types.
-Hence, we need a symbolic representation to describe interactions, and in turn architectures, of parametric systems.\hide{In \cite{Ko:Pa} the authors described parametric architectures by extending PIL to its first-order level namely the First-Order Interaction Logic (FOIL).
-With that logic they investigated model checking properties of parametric systems.
-Recently in \cite{Bo:Ch}, a Monadic First-Order Interaction Logic (MIL) was defined and used as a specification language for interactions of parametric systems.
-In the same line in \cite{Bo:St}, an Interaction Logic with One Successor (IL1S) was developed for the description of parametric systems capturing rendezvous and broadcast communications as well as the architectures of the systems.
-In both \cite{Bo:Ch} and \cite{Bo:St} the authors provided methods for checking the deadlock-freeness property of parametric BIP models referring to a wide class of architectures.} For this we introduce the first-order extended interaction logic which is proved sufficient to describe a wide class of architectures of parametric component-based systems.
+This means that we cannot define interactions of $p\mathcal{B}$ in the same way as we did for finite sets of components.
+Hence, we need a symbolic representation to describe interactions, and in turn architectures, of parametric systems.
+For this, we introduce the first-order extended interaction logic which is proved sufficient to describe a wide class of architectures of parametric component-based systems.
 Similarly to EPIL the semantics of our logic encodes the order and iteration of the interactions implemented within a parametric architecture.
-Formalization of such aspects is important for constructing well-defined architectures, and hence parametric systems which are less error prone and satisfy most of their requirements \cite{Am:Pa,Bl:De,Ch:Pa,De:Pa}.
+Formalization of such aspects is important for constructing well-defined architectures, and hence parametric systems which are less error prone and satisfy most of their requirements \cite{Am:Pa,Bl:De,De:Pa}.